maxh/maxheinritz.com/_posts/2022-07-25-event-streaming.md

 title: Event streaming
 desc: Publishing and consuming through an ordered log of events
 layout: note
+tags: ["software patterns"]
 ---

-Event streaming is a pattern for communication between software components.
+Event streaming is a pattern for com munication between software components.
 Two popular options are Apache Kafka and Amazon Kinesis, but the patterns is implemenation-agnostic.

 ## Use cases